Menu

 Program Description

-At the conclusion of the program, the pharmacist and the pharmacy technician will be able to:
+At the end of this presentation pharmacists and pharmacy technicians should be able to:

 TARGET AUDIENCE